 If you've been poisoned by acetaminophen, it is very important that you receive proper medical intervention so that you don't sustain permanent liver damage.
 While the most common treatment for Tylenol (acetaminophen) poisoning is an antidote called N-acetylcysteine (NAL), the timely administration of activated charcoal is another option.
 It can often prevent or reduce the need for further treatment and hospitalization, but only if a person is able to report the possible overdose within the first few hours.
 Activated charcoal can stop the liver from absorbing the acetaminophen before it gets there.

 - Q Is Tylenol good for osteoarthritis?

-- Q What causes Tylenol (acetaminophen) poisoning?
+- Q What are the treatment options for Tylenol poisoning?

 - Q How does Tylenol (acetaminophen) poisoning affect the body?